 7) Consider VCTs – VCTs are in essence sophisticated, long-term investments offering a chance to invest in small fast growing UK companies.
 In return for the extra risk, individuals can receive a tax rebate of up to 30%, tax free dividends from the VCT and no capital gains when tax when you sell the VCT.
 I recommend that VCTs should only be used by sophisticated investors with a strong appetite for risk.
 Some VCTs that Hargreaves Lansdown recommends are Albion VCTs, British Smaller Companies VCTs and Hargreaves Hale AIM VCTs.

-8) Find out about entrepreneur relief – If you are a business owner, make sure you take advantage of the tax breaks available to entrepreneurs.
+8) Find out about entrepreneur relief – If you are a business owner, make sure you take advantage of the tax breaks available to entrepreneurs and ensure that you are aware of any important information or services that could benefit your business.
+There are a variety of services that can help you discover any tax breaks that you may have as a self-employed person.
+For instance, a service similar to One Click Accountant could help you with self-assessments, which could reveal any tax returns your business might obtain depending on eligibility.
+Tax returns could be a good asset for growing your business, but remember there are various schemes to help with business growth.
 When you’re raising funds for your business, check out the government’s Enterprise Investment Scheme (EIS) and Seed Enterprise Investment Scheme (SEIS).
 The schemes are aimed at helping small businesses to secure the capital they need by offering tax relief to investors – this can be a really big win.
-There are also tax breaks available when you sell your business, whether partially or in full, such as Entrepreneur’s relief which means you’ll pay only 10% Capital Gains Tax when you sell those assets.
+There are also tax breaks available when you sell your business, whether partially or in full, such as Entrepreneur’s relief, which means you’ll pay only 10% Capital Gains Tax when you sell those assets.